ekrsulov/ttpe/README.md

-# TTPE — Web Vector Editor
+# Vectornest

+A modern, extensible web-based vector graphics editor built with React, TypeScript, and a sophisticated plugin architecture.

 ## Interface Overview

-TTPE is an SVG-based vector graphics editor presented in a full-screen layout: a central canvas for editing, top and bottom action bars, a collapsible/resizable sidebar, and a virtual **Shift** button for shortcuts on touch devices.
+Vectornest is an SVG-based vector graphics editor presented in a full-screen layout: a central canvas for editing, top and bottom action bars, a collapsible/resizable sidebar, and a virtual **Shift** button for shortcuts on touch devices.
 The Canvas coordinates interaction layers (selection, node and subpath editing, shape preview, guides, grid) and supports keyboard shortcuts, drag selection, transforms, shape creation, and a smoothing brush.

 ## Architecture & Global State

 The app is built with React 19, TypeScript, and Vite; it uses Zustand for state and Playwright for E2E tests.
 State is composed of multiple slices (base, viewport, selection, ordering, alignment, pencil, text, shapes, transforms, advanced editing, subpaths, optical alignment, curves, guides, and grid), with local persistence and undo/redo history (up to 50 steps, ~100 ms cooldown).
 The base slice manages elements, the active plugin, panel visibility, the "virtual shift," and settings such as keyboard move precision and render counters.

+The **Canvas Event Bus** provides a type-safe publish/subscribe system for decoupled communication between plugins and components, enabling loose coupling and extensibility without circular dependencies.

 ### Plugin architecture